bxparks/AceSegment/README.md

 <a name="Ht16k33Module"></a>
 ### Ht16k33Module

-These LED modules use the HT16K33 controller chip which communicate using SPI.
+These LED modules use the HT16K33 controller chip which communicates using I2C.
 A single chip supports up to 16 segments and 8 digits, but the AceSegment library supports modules with only 8 segments (7 segments plus decimal point).
 Generic 4-digit modules are readily available from multiple suppliers on Amazon and eBay, and they look like this:

 ![Generic HT16K33 LED Module](docs/ht16k33/ht16k33_4_digits.jpg)